avocadobravado/css-week03/README.md

 ## Description

+The objective of this assignment was to create a fan/tribute website with Sass, using the Bourbon and Neat Sass libraries with the criteria:

 * Nesting is no more than four levels deep
 * Variables are used effectively
 * At least one use of @extend